 Next step is to create the pacemaker resource in order to make the floating IP.
 You can do this by typing crm configure primitive ClusterIP ocf:IPaddr2 params ip=FLOATING_IP cidr_netmask=FLOATING_IP_CIDR_MASK nic=eth0 iflabel=ipha op monitor interval=10s or pcs resource create ClusterIP ocf:heartbeat:IPaddr2 ip=FLOATING_IP cidr_netmask=FLOATING_IP_CIDR_MASK op monitor interval=10s when you are done, type crm status to see if all goes for good.
 Remember to change FLOATING_IP for the correct numeric IP, and FLOATING_IP_CIDR_MASK for the proper (usually this will be 32, but that depends on your network environment).
 If you do a mistake, you can delete the resource by typing crm_resource --clear --resource ClusterIP.

 If you are using Digital Ocean, you may want to read my newest article about how to configure the floating IP for an HA cluster.
+Because Digital Ocean's floating IP approach is done through a NAT, the approach is different and there is a side-effect you must be aware of.

 And you are done, test it.